natmasslove/aws_howto/glue_connections_snowflake_sap/README.md

 If you're looking to set up AWS Glue jobs and connections to work with Snowflake and SAP HANA databases, this article provides a step-by-step guide to help you get started.

-We also provide CloudFormation code for creating the necessary resources, as well as best practices for storing credentials in Secrets Manager rather than in the connection itself.
+In this article we also provide CloudFormation code for creating the necessary resources, as well as best practices for storing credentials in Secrets Manager rather than in the connection itself.

 Described approach can be applied to other JDBC sources as well.

 <a id="general-steps"></a>
 ## General Steps to setup up Glue to work with JDBC sources

-Before you get started, make sure you have an S3 bucket to store your Glue job scripts and artifacts, such as JDBC drivers (it can also be created using steps from Prerequisites section of this guide).
+Before you get started, make sure you have an S3 bucket to store your Glue job scripts and artifacts, such as JDBC drivers.
+You can create a bucket using the steps in the prerequisites section of this guide.

 Then follow these general steps to **set up Glue to work with JDBC sources**:

 1. Download the **JDBC driver** and upload it into your Glue S3 bucket.
-2. **Create a secret** in Secrets Manager that stores your credentials.
+2. **Create a secret** in Secrets Manager to stores your credentials.
-3. **Create a Glue connection**:
-    - Provide a JDBC string.
-    - Reference the JDBC driver location on S3.
-    - Reference the previously created secret.
+3. **Create a Glue connection** that references the JDBC string, the JDBC driver location on S3, and the previously created secret.

 **To test the connectivity**, follow these additional steps: